hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 The rationale behind the `invalid_uris` is to be more precise about what is wrong and to ease the debugging process for developers.

-We should also add new message types to `protos/validator.proto`:
+New message types should also be added to `protos/validator.proto`:

 ```protobuf
 message Message {